 Divestment of South Campus

 College of Health and Human Services (MMCHHS) in a building that requires significant upgrades, especially in the nursing and occupational therapy (OT) simulation (SIM) labs.
 Their South Campus location is challenging both for students and faculty because of the physical distance, approximately one mile, and travel time between campuses.
 These programs are further constrained by capacity as the existing SIM lab spaces cannot accommodate student demand or clinical experiences that could be achieved in updated facilities.
-In addition, the student housing located on South Campus is no longer needed as there is capacity in the residence halls on North and Central Campuses.
+In addition, the student housing located on South Campus is no longer needed as there is capacity in the residence halls on North and Harrington Campuses.
 The unification of our campus through this sale reduces operational costs while also eliminating a significant amount of deferred maintenance and the need for future investments in buildings that have outlived their purposes.

 Horace Mann Building Renovation